Erik Jones: 2020

-2021: First season with Petty
+2021

 On October 21, 2020, Jones was confirmed to drive the Richard Petty Motorsports No. 43 entry in 2021, replacing Bubba Wallace.

-2022: Second Southern 500 victory
+Jones ended the season 24th in the point standings.

+2022

 On August 22, 2021, it was revealed that Jones would remain in the No. 43 for the 2022 season as he will be sponsored by FocusFactor in 26 races.
 RPM was eventually purchased by GMS Racing to form Petty GMS, and Jones was joined by Ty Dillon as teammate.
-At Fontana, Jones scored his first top five since 2020 by finishing third.
+At Fontana, Jones scored his first top-five since 2020 by finishing third.
 Prior to the Pocono race, the No. 43 was docked 35 driver and owner points for an L1 penalty when the pre-race inspection revealed issues on the car's rocker box vent hole.
 Despite not making the playoffs, Jones won at Darlington, giving Petty GMS its first win.
 In addition, he gave the No. 43 its first win since 2014 and its overall 200th win.
-Jones ended the season 18th in the points standings.
+Jones ended the season eighteenth in the points standings.

+2023

+Jones started the 2023 season with hard rock band Guns N' Roses sponsoring the No. 43 for the 2023 Daytona 500, where he finished 37th after wrecking out early.
+At Talladega, Jones earned his third consecutive sixth place finish at the track (he finished sixth in both races in 2022), and claim his second top-ten of the season.
+On June 7, following the Gateway race, NASCAR gave the No. 43 an L1 penalty after a post-race inspection revealed illegal modifications to the car's greenhouse.
+As a result, the team was docked 60 driver and owner points and five playoff points.
+In addition, crew chief Dave Elenz was fined US$75,000 and suspended for two races.
+After a 32nd place finish at Sonoma, Jones finished sixteenth or better in the next five consecutive races, including an eighth place finish at Nashville and a 9th place finish at Pocono.
+Jones earned his fifth top-ten of the season at Michigan, finishing tenth.
+At Kansas, Jones started on the front row for an overtime restart after a two-tire gamble.
+After battling Joey Logano for the lead, Tyler Reddick passed them both coming to the white flag.
+Jones ultimately finished third, his first top-five since his victory at the 2022 Cook Out Southern 500 and his seventh top-ten of the season.
+Additionally, this was LMC’s first top-five finish as an organization.
+Jones ended the season 27th in the points standings, with seven top-tens and one top-five.